edgedb/edgedb/docs/internals/protocol/overview.rst

 message must be sent before starting a new message.
 It's advised that whole message should be buffered before initiating a network call (but this requirement is neither observable nor enforceable at the other side).
-It's also common to buffer the whole message on receiver before starting to process it.
+It's also common to buffer the whole message on the receiver side before starting to process it.

 Errors
 ======